 6. Tap “Clear all data”.

-That’s it, Firefox settings will be restored to their defaults.
-We strongly recommend that you install an ad blocker like AdGuard to block malicious ads.
+That’s it.
+Firefox will now be restored to its default settings.
+To enhance your browsing safety, we recommend installing an ad blocker such as AdGuard to prevent malicious or misleading ads.